-Second, home owners should also be assured that the modular homes are durable and above all secure.
-Due to frequent issues of burglary especially in the urban areas, a lot of people would not like to take chances with prefabs.
-This fear is however unfounded since modular homes are as secure as brick and mortar houses.
+Second, home owners should also be assured that the prefab houses are durable and secure.
+Due to frequent issues of burglary especially in the urban areas, most people would not like to take chances with prefabs.